spoved-aws/cicd-app/README.md

 # cicd-app
-CI pipelines to vproapp built using Jenkins
+CI pipelines to vproapp built using Jenkins.